stfc/PSyclone/doc/nemo.rst

  3. All recognised loops (levels, latitude etc.) are assumed to be parallelisable.
 This will not always be the case (e.g. tridiagonal solve has a loop-carried dependence in the vertical);
- 4. Loops/kernels within CASE statements are not found;
- 5. Labelled do-loops are not handled (i.e. they will probably end up being put inside a code block);
+ 4. Labelled do-loops are not handled (i.e. they will probably end up being put inside a code block);
- 6. ``NemoKern._load_from_loop()`` and ``_load_from_implicit_loop()``
-    both need to be implemented.
-Currently they do nothing but they should e.g. work out which variables are private to the kernel;
- 7. Loops are currently only permitted to contain one kernel.
+ 5. Loops are currently only permitted to contain one kernel.
 This restriction will have to be lifted in order to permit loop fusion;
- 8. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise a TransformationError when attempting to transform them into explicit loops;
+ 6. Array slices with specified bounds (e.g. umask(1:10)) are not yet supported and will raise a TransformationError when attempting to transform them into explicit loops;
- 9. When generating new variable names, no attempt is made to avoid clashing with variables already present in the NEMO source.
+ 7. When generating new variable names, no attempt is made to avoid clashing with variables already present in the NEMO source.
 This will be resolved once a symbol table is available (#255).
- 10. The psyGen.Node base class now has an _ast property to hold a pointer into the associated fparser2 AST.
+ 8. The psyGen.Node base class now has an _ast property to hold a pointer into the associated fparser2 AST.
 However, the psyGen.Kern class already has an _fp2_ast property that points to the whole fparser2 AST of the kernel code.
 This will be rationalised in
     #241.